Going to a new gym can be scary, so we made a video to introduce you to Open Source Jiu-Jitsu and give you an idea of what to expect.

 A: Our Fundamentals classes follow a “pay-what-you-want” payment plan.
 This is exactly what it sounds like; while we suggest our students try and pay between $10-20 per class, we want everyone to have access to a quality BJJ program, regardless of their income.
 However, if you’d prefer to follow a more traditional payment plan, we can set something up for you no problem!
 And as always, there are no enrollment fees, contracts or other various hidden strings attached.

 Our Kids BJJ Classes are $80 per month for two classes per week and open mats.
-Ask us about family discounts and multiple-month discounts.
+Ask us about family discounts.

 Is there something we didn't answer?
 Please shoot us an email and we'd be happy to give you more information.